-Below you will find information on Nevada’s statute of limitations laws.
+Below you will find Nevada lawsuits news & updates, as well as additional information on Nevada’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Nevada sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Nevada’s settlements received by sexual abuse and assault survivors and a list of Nevada’s ‘credibly’ accused priests released by the dioceses.

 Nevada Statute of Limitations for Sexual Abuse & Assault

 In 2013, Nevada made improvements to its criminal SOL reform legislation.
 And in 2017, the state made improvements to its civil SOL reform legislation.
 Most recently in 2019, Nevada added a criminal SOL DNA discovery rule which eliminated the SOL for survivors of felony sexual assault where the perpetrator was identified and established by DNA testing.

 Criminal Statute of Limitations Laws for Nevada

 In 2013, Nevada extended the criminal SOL for sexual abuse and sex trafficking to age 36, or age 43 if the abuse was not reasonably discoverable by age 36 for felonies and misdemeanors.
 And in 2019, Nevada added a DNA discovery rule which essentially eliminated the criminal SOL for sexual abuse survivors if DNA evidence was established against their perpetrator.
 Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave Nevada letter grade of D, on the traditional A-F scale, where A is the best.
 A letter grade of D is defined as a criminal SOL for sexual abuse survivors between the age of 40 to 50.